rightscale-cookbooks/rs-lamp/README.md

 # Usage

 To setup an all-in-one LAMP server, place the `rs-lamp::default` in the runlist.
 This recipe will simply setup some attributes of `rs-mysql` and `rs-application_php` cookbooks.
-So the runlist must include `rs-mysql::server` and `rs-application_php::default` recipes in that order.
+So the runlist must include `rs-mysql::default` and `rs-application_php::default` recipes in that order.

-Example runlist: `["rs-lamp::default", "rs-mysql::server", "rs-application_php::default"]`
+Example runlist: `["rs-lamp::default", "rs-mysql::default", "rs-application_php::default"]`

 To import a MySQL database dump after the setup, place the `rs-lamp::dump_import` recipe in the runlist after the recipes mentioned above and set the `rs-lamp/dump_file` input.
 This input should be the location of the dump file relative